Hepper is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Temperament: Friendly, Playful, Energetic, Social, Needy, Loyal, Eager to please

-Miniature in size but certainly not in spirit, the Schneagle is a designer dog breed descended from two purebreds that are exceedingly popular with families: the Miniature Schnauzer and the Beagle.
+The Schneagle is miniature in size but certainly not in spirit.
+They descended from two purebreds that are exceedingly popular with families: the Miniature Schnauzer and the Beagle.
 Rarely weighing more than 20 pounds, these diminutive pups have made a loving and energetic addition to many homes in the United States since their development two decades ago.

-The pint-sized Schneagle seems to always want to be the life of the party, and won’t shy away from playing around, roughhousing, and otherwise making sure that everyone knows it’s in the room.
-If you’ve been looking for a dog that’s well suited to apartments or small homes and will always keep you entertained, the Schneagle should be at the top of your list.
+The pint-sized Schneagle always seems to want to be the life of the party and won’t shy away from playing around, roughhousing, and otherwise making sure that everyone knows it’s in the room.
+If you’ve been looking for a dog well suited to apartments or small homes that will always keep you entertained, the Schneagle should be at the top of your list.

-For anyone thinking about buying or adopting a dog from this friendly mixed breed, there’s plenty that you’ll need to take into account before deciding whether it’s right for you and your home.
-That’s why we’ve put together this guide on the Schneagle – so read on to find out more about how much you can expect to pay for a puppy, how easy (or difficult) they are to train, and important considerations for their health and maintenance.
+For anyone thinking about buying or adopting a Schneagle, there’s plenty that you’ll need to consider before deciding whether they’re right for you and your home.
+That’s why we’ve put together this guide on the Schneagle.
+You can keep reading to learn more about how much you can expect to pay for a puppy, how easy (or difficult) they are to train, and important considerations for their health and maintenance.

 Divider 1